tendermint/spec/rfc/001-truncated-block-history.md

 * Consensus and genesis parameters for block retention, block time, and unbonding time allows governance to control whether pruning should be allowed, and to ensure sufficient availability of recent blocks for light client verification and short-term auditability, with enforced sanity checks.

-* If allowed by consensus parameter, node operators can independently decide whether they want to provide complete block histories and snapshots.
+* Node operators can independently decide whether they want to provide complete block histories and snapshots, if allowed by consensus parameter `block.retention`.

 ### Negative